-Secondly, in the last decade, despite increased public awareness and concern for water pollution, no substantial progress has been made in stemming the tide of toxic chemicals flowing into waterways such as the Great Lakes.
+Secondly, in the last decade despite increased public awareness and concern for water pollution, no substantial progress has been made in stemming the tide of toxic chemicals flowing into waterways such as the Great Lakes.

-And thirdly, despite unilateral action that can be taken by Canadian authorities to clean up one side of shared Canada-United States waterways, Canadian government officials do not have the influence or the desire to intervene in U.S. courts to force American companies to curtail pollution activities.
+And thirdly, despite unilateral action that can be taken by Canadian authorities to clean up one side of shared Canada-United States waterways, Canadian government officials do not have the influence or the desire to intervene in U.S. courts to force American companies to curtail polluting activities.

 The failure to control the proliferation of toxic chemicals has resulted in the intrusion of these substances into our drinking water.
 Their presence poses a serious potential health threat to the consumer.
-Although their impact may not be easily identified, they contribute to the growing incidence of cancer and other chronic diseases in North America.6
+Although their impact may not be easily identified, they contribute to the growing incidence of cancer and other chronic diseases in North America.
+6

-The priority of responsible government should be to initiate an aggressive campaign to clean up the sources of these chemicals.
-However, since water quality has continued to deteriorate in many parts of the country during the same period in which serious attention has been given to the problem, the public right to safe drinking water must be guaranteed by legislation.
+We believe that the priority of responsible governments should be to initiate an aggressive campaign to clean up the sources of these chemicals.
+However, since water quality has continued to deteriorate in many parts of the country during the same period in which serious attention has been given to the problem, we believe that the public right to safe drinking water must be guaranteed by legislation.

-In this article, the present legal structure at the federal and provincial levels, using Ontario as an example, and the limitations of this structure with respect to safeguarding drinking water quality are reviewed.
+In this report, we review the present legal structure at the federal and provincial levels, using Ontario as an example, and the limitations of this structure with respect to safeguarding drinking water quality.
 This review demonstrates that although legislation has been enacted to control water pollution at the source, this legislation has not been effective in preventing the continued degradation of our waterways.
-Furthermore, there has been no legislation enacted that would regulate the quality of drinking water at the point of consumption.
+Furthermore, there has been no legislation enacted that would ensure the quality of drinking water at the point of consumption.

-Therefore, it is proposed that a Safe Drinking Water Act be passed in order to safeguard public health and to set limits of exposure to chemical contaminants in drinking water.
-One of the purposes of this Act would be to promote research into improved methods of water treatment that would eliminate organic chemicals in the treatment process.
+Therefore, we propose that a Safe Drinking Water Act be passed in order to safeguard public health and to set limits of exposure to chemical contaminants in drinking water.
+One of the purposes of this Act is to promote research into improved methods of water treatment that would eliminate organic chemicals in the treatment processes.
 This research would result in the development and incorporation of improved technologies into our present treatment systems.

-The principles and provisions that would be incorporated into such an Act are discussed in detail in Section III.
+The principles and provisions that should be incorporated into such an Act are discussed in detail in Section III.

-The major features that are proposed for this legislation are regulations setting legally enforceable standards for health-related parameters in all public and private drinking water supplies, a public notification procedure that would go into effect when a regulation is violated and finally, the right of the individual to sue the water supplier or polluter or to seek judicial review of the federal Department of the Environment or the provincial Ministry of the Environment for the failure to perform any duties under the Statute.
+The major features that we propose for this legislation are regulations setting legally enforceable standards for health-related parameters in all public and private drinking water supplies, a public notification procedure that would go into effect when a regulation is violated and finally, the right of the individual to sue the water supplier or polluter or to seek judicial review of the federal Department of the Environment or the provincial Ministry of the Environment for the failure to perform any duties under the Statute.

-We feel these provisions are essential to a meaningful Safe Drinking Water Act.
-Since the problems affecting drinking water supplies are nation-wide, it is recommended that they be incorporated into federal legislation that would guarantee an equal degree of protection for all Canadians.
-It is also recommended that the provisions of the federal Act be adopted under supplemental provincial legislation to be administered by provincial environmental authorities.
+We feel that these provisions are essential to a meaningful Safe Drinking Water Act.
+Since the problems affecting drinking water supplies are nation-wide, we recommend that they be incorporated into federal legislation that would guarantee an equal degree of protection for all Canadians.
+We would also recommend that the provisions of the federal Act then be adopted under supplemental provincial legislation to be administered by provincial environmental authorities.